cbrgm/countdown.nvim/README.md

   use { 'cbrgm/countdown.nvim', config = function()
     require("countdown").setup({
       default_minutes = 25, -- The default minutes to use
-      countdown_direction = "down", -- The direction, whether to count "up" or "down" })
+    })
   end }
 ```